Vanessa Foliaki

-Vanessa Foliaki (born 20 August 1993) is a New Zealand-born Australian rugby league footballer who plays for the Sydney Roosters in the NRL Women's Premiership and the Wentworthville Magpies in the NSWRL Women's Premiership.
+Vanessa Foliaki (born 20 August 1993) is a New Zealand-born Australian rugby league footballer who plays for the Cronulla-Sutherland Sharks Women in the NRL Women's Premiership and the Wentworthville Magpies in the NSWRL Women's Premiership.

 Primarily a er, she has represented Australia and New South Wales.

 Background

 Born in Auckland, Foliaki grew up in Māngere, where she played rugby union before moving to Australia in 2010.

 Playing career

 In Australia, Foliaki first played rugby league for the Orange Hawks.
 In 2014, Foliaki joined the Canley Vale Dragons in Sydney, and was selected to represent Australia and New South Wales.
 In 2016, Foliaki moved to Queensland, joining the Burleigh Bears.

 In 2017, Foliaki and teammates Karina Brown and Sasha Mahuika left Burleigh to form the Easts Tigers women's team.
 In December 2017, she was a member of Australia's 2017 Women's Rugby League World Cup-winning squad.